aws-samples/aws-gamelift-sample/README.md

-# aws-gamelift-sample
+# aws-gamelift-sample (with FlexMatch)
-This repository contains a sample game project using Amazon GameLift and AWS services including DynamoDB, Lambda, SQS, S3, EC2, ElastiCache and API-Gateway.
+This repository contains a sample game project using Amazon GameLift and AWS serverless services including DynamoDB, Lambda, SQS, S3, and so on.
 This is a simple board game called [Gomoku](https://en.wikipedia.org/wiki/Gomoku), but technically and functionally identical to a real-time session-based online game.

 <img src="web/gomoku.png" width="600" height="600"/>